CSC207-2023Y-UofT/course-project-thechessteam/README.md

 When the king cannot get out of a check, game is forfeit.

 ### Stalemate
-When no further progress us possible from either player, a stalemate is reached and the conclusion is a draw.
+When no further progress is possible from either player, a stalemate is reached and the conclusion is a draw.

 ### Draw